Command & Conquer: Generals: Reception

 After its release, Generals received mostly positive reviews.
 Based on 34 reviews, Metacritic gives it a score of 84/100, which includes a score of 9.3/10 from IGN.
 Generals has received the E3 2002 Game Critics Awards Best Strategy Game award.
 GameSpot named Generals the best computer game of February 2003.
 During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Generals with "Computer Strategy Game of the Year"; it also received nominations for "Computer Game of the Year" and "Game of the Year".

 In the United Kingdom, it sold over 100,000 units during the first half of 2003.
 This made it the United Kingdom's second-best-selling computer game for the period, or seventh across all platforms.
 At the time, Kristan Reed of GamesIndustry.biz wrote that its performance proved "you can still have big hits on PC".
 Generals received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
 The game's Deluxe release received another "Silver" award from ELSPA.

+In 2013, a developer from Victory Games told Polygon.com that players of the game complained about offensive depictions of middle eastern people, and that it was taken into account for planned sequel.
+A 2024 review of the game published by Rock Paper Shotgun called the game "the best in the series" and said that it "plays well 20 years on", but criticized the way the game handled racist jokes, and added that "black comedy sometimes works".

 The game was banned in China, for "smearing the image of China and the Chinese army".